 Physician Health Program for California

-The last issue of CPPPH eNews gives the details of where things stand in early 2018.
-(To read the full issue Click Here)
+The 2019 issues of CPPPH eNews give the details of where things stand in the Fall of 2019.
+(To read the July, August and September issues Click Here)

 In September, Governor Jerry Brown signed SB1177 authorizing the Medical Board of California (MBC) to establish the Physician and Surgeon Health and Wellness Program “for the early identification of, and appropriate interventions to support a physician and surgeon in his or her rehabilitation from, substance abuse.”
 (See a full copy of the legislation HERE.)